pygeo/pycmbs/ROADMAP_RELEASE.md

     there is [coveralls.io][http://coveralls.io] for unittests and coverage, and [travis-ci.org](http://travis-ci.org) service builds the software and uploads it to pip.

-* [AL,MI] move pycmbs from assembla to github
 * adapt CHANGES file
 * decide for a version number: v1.0 ???
   * **MI**: Semantic versioning would be probably best.
     It uses the following version format: MAJOR.MINOR.PATCH.
 Check it out: [semver.org](http://semver.org) I would assign it version 1.0.0, there is nothing wrong giving it a solid number, and it tells something about the current API version.
-* how is generation of tagged versions work

 ### Prio 2

 * deployment using pip (information also using testing server can be found
   here: https://pypi.python.org/pypi
+* generation of tagged versions?
+* adapt ZMAW WIKI

 Code clean up and completion
 ----------------------------